-1. All alterations are to be planned and carried out in a manner that prevents damage to the fabric of the registered place or object.

-2. Should it become apparent during further inspection or the carrying out of alterations that original or previously hidden or inaccessible details of the place or object are revealed which relate to the significance of the place or object, then the exemption covering such alteration shall cease and the Executive Director shall be notified as soon as possible.

-3. If there is a conservation policy and plan approved by the Executive Director, all works shall be in accordance with it.

-4. Nothing in this declaration prevents the Executive Director from amending or rescinding all or any of the permit exemptions.

-5. Nothing in this declaration exempts owners or their agents from the responsibility to seek relevant planning or building permits from the responsible authority where applicable.
+- 1. All alterations are to be planned and carried out in a manner that prevents damage to the fabric of the registered place or object. - 2.
+Should it become apparent during further inspection or the carrying out of alterations that original or previously hidden or inaccessible details of the place or object are revealed which relate to the significance of the place or object, then the exemption covering such alteration shall cease and the Executive Director shall be notified as soon as possible. - 3.
+If there is a conservation policy and plan approved by the Executive Director, all works shall be in accordance with it. - 4.
+Nothing in this declaration prevents the Executive Director from amending or rescinding all or any of the permit exemptions. - 5.
+Nothing in this declaration exempts owners or their agents from the responsibility to seek relevant planning or building permits from the responsible authority where applicable.

-No permit is required for works on the deck or supporting superstructure of the bridge, or for any emergency works relating to the substructure and superstructure of the bridge.
+No permit is required for works on the deck of the bridge, the incorporated superstructure which supports the track, for the maintenance of operational and safety standards, or for any emergency works relating to the substructure and superstructure of the bridge.

-Construction dates 1861,
+Construction dates 1859,

 Heritage Act Categories Registered place,

-Hermes Number 6158

-Property Number